 More than 50 species and subspecies of Legionella exist, several of which can infect people.
-By far the most common is Legionella pneumophila serogroup 1.
-The bacteria are ubiquitous and usually harmless in the environment, but they easily can grow in warm, stagnant water.
-In certain circumstances, especially in institutions housing the elderly or in those with chronic illness, Legionella can multiply and cause pneumonia when people aspirate tiny particles while drinking water or showering.
+By far, the most common is Legionella pneumonia serogroup 1.
+The bacteria are ubiquitous and usually harmless in the environment, but they can quickly grow in warm, stagnant water.
+In certain circumstances, especially in institutions housing the elderly or in those with chronic illnesses, Legionella can multiply and cause pneumonia when people aspirate tiny particles while drinking water or showering.

-Since 2001, Centers for Disease Control and Prevention (CDC) surveillance reports have stated that Legionella is the single most commonly reported pathogen associated with drinking water outbreaks in the United States.
-Voluntarily reported cases of Legionnaires’ disease tripled from 2000 to 2009, to 3,522 annually.
+Since 2001, CDC surveillance reports have stated that Legionella is the single most reported pathogen associated with drinking water outbreaks in the United States.
+Voluntarily reported cases of Legionnaires’ disease tripled from 2000 to 2009 to 3,522 annually.
 This amount, however, is now known to be a vast underestimate, and some estimates of incidence exceed 10,000 cases per year.
-As many as 70 percent of all water systems in buildings taller than three stories are contaminated with Legionella.
-Because it takes specialized laboratory testing to diagnose it, the disease is severely under diagnosed in long-term care facilities.
+As many as 70 percent of all water systems in buildings over three stories are contaminated with Legionella.
+Because it takes specialized laboratory testing to diagnose it, the disease is severely underdiagnosed in long-term care facilities.

 The increase in cases of Legionnaires’ disease is of particular concern for owners and managers of long-term care facilities.
-Although anyone can become infected under certain circumstances, Legionnaires’ disease principally affects those who are susceptible due to age, illness or compromised immune systems.
+Although anyone can become infected under certain circumstances, Legionnaires’ disease principally affects those susceptible due to age, illness, or compromised immune systems.

-The need to take action likely is soon to be a part of building codes.
+The need to act will likely be a part of building codes.
 In mid-May, ASHRAE (formerly the American Society of Heating, Refrigerating and Air-Conditioning Engineers) announced the impending fourth public review of a draft of ASHRAE Standard 188P, Legionellosis: Risk Management for Building Water Systems.
-The organization says 188P would be the first set of standardized requirements specific to the building industry for management of the risks associated with amplified growth of and exposure to Legionella.
-The latest draft, which is expected to be approved and made available this summer, will recommend that nursing home facility managers implement stronger safeguards through risk assessment and risk management practices.
-ASHRAE is not indicating when it will finalize the standard, but finalized ASHRAE standards are the basis for many municipal building codes.
+The organization says 188P would be the first set of standardized requirements specific to the building industry for managing the risks associated with amplified growth and exposure to Legionella.
+The latest draft, expected to be approved and made available this summer, will recommend that nursing home facility managers implement more robust safeguards through risk assessment and management practices.
+ASHRAE is not indicating when it will finalize the standard but finalized ASHRAE standards are the basis for many municipal building codes.

-Central to the process that may be required by the standard will be assembling a team to be responsible and accountable for building water system safety.
-This team will conduct a complete survey of potential problems in the water system, such as dead legs where water has sat for a long period of time.
-If significant risk factors exist, then the team will need to prepare a plan that identifies and establishes control measures at critical points, verifies the control measures are implemented within specific performance limits and validates that the plan is effective in preventing Legionnaires’ disease.
-Read Full Article
+Central to the process that the standard may require will be assembling a team to be responsible and accountable for building water system safety.
+This team will conduct a complete survey of potential problems in the water system, such as dead legs where water has sat for an extended period.
+If significant risk factors exist, the team will need to prepare a plan that identifies and establishes control measures at critical points, verifies that the control measures are implemented within specific performance limits, and validates that the program effectively prevents Legionnaires’ disease.
+Read the full article.